omarcv07/Powerflex-API/README.md

 ## Testing

+I used FIRST principles in order to make good written tests

 - This application is using Chai, Mocha and Supertest for testing purposes.
 - Run the tests `npm run test`

 ## Environment

-- This enviroment is under prettier and eslint rule code styles
+- This environment is under prettier and eslint rule code styles